 This church and the ground upon which it sits has been both a place of home and refuge and of fair beauty and restoration.
 Its long and storied past has included connection to popes and kings, pirates and revolutionaries, artists and vast multitudes of normal folk.

 Sadly, in the 21st century, the situation of the St. Mary’s Whitekirk has changed with a dwindling congregation and the upheaval in the Church of Scotland.
-It was put up for sale by the Church of Scotland in 2021 and an offer was made by the Whitekirk New Life Trust to purchase the building and an adjacent “glebe field.”
+It was put up for sale by the Church of Scotland in 2021 and an offer was accepted from the Whitekirk New Life Trust to purchase the building.
 Whitekirk has passed through many historical eras and has faced significant times of change.
 Today we also have a time of significant transition.

 Whitekirk Church New Life Trust